raas-dev/configent/README.md

 writable in the VM.
 This enables containers to use bind mounts (directories on file system).
 If you want to keep host's home read-only (and prefer container managed volumes instead), adjust `writable` in `etc/lima/<vmname>.yaml`.

+## ❄️ Nix support

+[Nix](https://nix.dev/) is not present on the hosts, but run in OCI containers.

+Aliases `nix`, `nix-env`, `nix-shell` and create a container (if not running) from [NixOS image](https://hub.docker.com/r/nixos/nix) and then attach in it.

+The following aliases are available for creating ad-hoc (shell) environments:
+- `n`: Shortcut for creating ad-hoc shell environments by `nix-shell` above
+- `nixery`: Runs container(d) from an image dynamically created by [Nixery](https://nixery.dev/)

+Where `nixery` is preferred for various binaries not wanted installed on the host, such as various command-line security tools.

+Both `n` and `nixery` take in the package name(s) and the command as argument;
+run aliases without arguments for more help.

 ## 🔨 Development